vincentchachere/Active-Directory-and-Azure-Setup/README.md

 ### Step 2: Ensure Connectivity Between the Client and Domain Controller

-- Login to Client-1 using Microsoft Remote Desktop
+- Login to: `Client-1 using Microsoft Remote Desktop`

-- Search for Command Prompt and open it
+- Search: `Command Prompt` and open it

-- Ping DC-1's private IP Address (for example, 10.1.0.4)
+- Ping: `DC-1's private IP Address` (for example, 10.1.0.4)

   - Type: `ping -t 10.1.0.4` into the command-line interface
-  - The ping request continually  times out due to the firewall settings
+    - *The ping request continually  times out due to the firewall settings*
-  - To fix this, we need to enable ICMPv4 on DC-1's local Windows firewall
+    - *To fix this, we need to enable ICMPv4 on DC-1's local Windows firewall*

 <p align="center">
 <img src="https://i.imgur.com/U6UOqj5.png" height="70%" width="70%" alt="Azure Free Account"/>